Infant And Toddler Teacher Or Educarer?

 “We Should Educate While We Care, And Care While We Educate.”
 Magda Gerber (1998)

-So I am going to be brave (because 2021 is all about being braver) and put my stake firmly in the ground here… Early Childhood teachers who work with infants and toddlers are EDUCARERS.
+So I am going to be brave and put my stake firmly in the ground here… Early Childhood teachers who work with infants and toddlers are EDUCARERS.
 They are SPECIALISED knowledgeable, incredible people with a heart of gold, and a passion for the wellbeing and gentle nurturing that our youngest children deserve.
 There can be no doubt, our infants and toddlers deserve nothing but the best.

 Thank you!